 This course is an introduction to the theory, analysis and design of electric circuits.
 Studies include circuit parameters and elements: voltage, current, power, energy, resistance, capacitance, inductance.
 Also included is the application of Kirchhoff's laws, techniques of circuit analysis, the op-amp, the responses of RL, RC and RLC circuits, an introduction to sinusoidal steady-state analysis, Laplace transforms and Fourier series.
 Prerequisites: MTH 421 and PHY 114.
 Corequisite: EGR/PHY 212.
-Offered spring.
+Offered in a three semester sequence with EGR 306 and EGR 310 beginning spring 2008.